marcglasberg/fast_immutable_collections/docs/README2.md

 print(iset.join(","));
 ```

-As previously discussed with the `IList`,
+As previously discussed with `IList`,
 the global configuration is meant to be decided during your app's initialization, and then not changed again.
 We strongly suggest that you prohibit further changes to the global configuration by calling `lockConfig();`
 after you set your desired configuration.